 - User flow

 - Low-fi mockups

-Now we have a structural understanding, and can flesh out the visual side.
+Now that we have a structural understanding, we can flesh out the visual side.

 - Mood boards